Rekiahhinton/technical-writing-portfolio/docs/api_mastery/stripe_payments_intents.md

 #### 400 Bad Request

-This error occurs when an invalid ``customer`` ID is passed into the parameters.
+This error occurs when a PaymentIntents ID is passed into the parameters instead of customer ID.

 ```
 {